-3.1.7 Count People and Measure Distance between them
+3.1.6 Count People and Cars.
+Measure Distance between People

-Set up counters to count faces and bodies on connected cameras and measure the distance between bodies.
-This functionality can apply to a wide range of situations, such as people counting in queues and waiting areas, monitoring public gatherings, crowding prevention, health protocol enforcement, and more.
+Set up counters to count faces, bodies, and cars on connected cameras.
+You can also configure counters to measure distance between bodies.
+The Counters possibilities can apply to a wide range of situations, such as people counting in queues and waiting areas, monitoring public gatherings, crowding prevention, health protocol enforcement, traffic jam detection, and more.